awsdocs/aws-systems-manager-user-guide/doc_source/sysman-rc-setting-up-cwlogs.md

 To specify CloudWatch Logs as the output when you send a command from the AWS Management Console, choose **CloudWatch Output** in the **Output options** section\.
 Optionally, you can specify the name of CloudWatch Logs group where you want to send command output\.
 If you don't specify a group name, Systems Manager automatically creates a log group for you\.
 The log group uses the following naming format: `/aws/ssm/SystemsManagerDocumentName`

 If you run commands by using the AWS CLI, specify the `cloud-watch-output-config` section in your command\.
-This section enables you to specify the `CloudWatchOutputEnabled` parameter, and optionally, the `CloudWatchLogGroupName` parameter\.
+This section allows you to specify the `CloudWatchOutputEnabled` parameter, and optionally, the `CloudWatchLogGroupName` parameter\.
 Here is an example\.

 ------
 #### [ Linux & macOS ]